skymantle-tech/skymantle-mock-data-forge/README.md

 - `load_data` - will load data across all destinations or the destination of the provided forge ID
 - `get_data` - will return data across all destinations or the data for the provided forge ID, will only return data created by the forge
+- `get_data_first_item` - will return first item of data across all destinations or the data for the provided forge ID, will only return data created by the forge
 - `add_key` - when new data is created through tests you can provide it's key so that it's included in the `cleanup_data` call
 - `cleanup_data` - will remove data across all destinations or the destination of the provided forge ID